 If you live around Portland then it’s a perfect weekend getaway.

 We have created this Sunriver/Bend Travel Guide to help you plan your entire trip.
 Our travel guide includes where to eat and lots of activity suggestions.
 Like all of our travel guides, this one will continue to grow and adapt over time.
 In February we are headed back down to experience all the great winter activities they have so check back for updates!

 During the summer, activities include kayaking, white water rafting, and hiking.
 If you are new to rafting, raft the Big Eddy first.
 You will get a small taste of some major rapids without being tossed around too terribly.

-2. High Desert Musuem – A fantastic indoor family-friendly activity near bend is the High Desert Museum, a one-of-a kind museum that reveals the nature of things in the West’s high desert through artful exhibits, alluring animals, engaging programs and meaningful history.
-We felt completely immersed into the history as we walked through some of the exhibits.
+A fantastic indoor family-friendly activity near Bend is the High Desert Museum, a one-of-a-kind museum that reveals the nature of things in the West’s high desert through artful exhibits, alluring animals, engaging programs, and meaningful history.
+We felt completely immersed in the history as we walked through some of the exhibits.

-3. Hiking – There are loads of hiking trails around this area including lots of waterfall hikes.
+There are loads of hiking trails around this area, including lots of waterfall hikes.